TeamHypersomnia/rectpack2D/README.md

 empty_spaces.push_back(rect_xywh(0, 0, S, S));
 ````

-Now we want to insert the first image rectangle.
+Now, we'd like to insert the first image rectangle.

 To do this, we iterate the vector of empty spaces **backwards** and look for an empty space into which the image can fit.
 For now, we only have the S x S square: let's save the index of this candidate empty space,
 which is ``candidate_space_index = 0;``

-If our image is strictly smaller than the root, we have something like this:
+If our image is strictly smaller than the candidate space, we have something like this:

 ![diag01](example/images/diag01.png)